 Note: Electric Paint is not meant for use on skin!
 Electric Paint is not waterproof, but depending on what your application is you can paint over it with a waterproof paint or varnish.
 On the bright side this does make for easy cleanup.

 Note: Due to the requirements of shipping the batteries in this kit, orders may take longer to process and therefore do not qualify for same-day shipping.
+Additionally, these batteries can not be shipped via Ground or Economy methods to Alaska or Hawaii.
 Sorry for any inconvenience this may cause.

 Based on 2 ratings:

 I did this with a group of 2nd graders today.
 We did 18 different cards.
 Not a single one worked.
 Before I did it with my class, I tried it at home.
 It took me several tries to get the paint to light up the card.
 It is messy and takes a long time to dry.
 The paint just doesn’t conduct well enough to make the lights work unless you are a perfect artist.
 I have a bunch of disappointed 2nd graders on my hands.

 I’m so sorry to hear this.
 Please contact us for support - https://www.sparkfun.com/returns

 We originally planned some STEM activities for children of co-workers.
 When HR decided it was inappropriate to have kids in the office, we decided to put these together ourselves.
 We had a lot of fun!

 A couple of things to keep in mind.